qiita-spots/qiita/qiita_pet/support_files/doc/source/redbiom.rst

 * **Feature**:

-  * The search will be on all the features, in specific: **OTU ids for closed reference**.
+  * The search will be on all the features, in specific: **OTU ids for closed reference** or **exact sequences for deblur**.

   * Examples:
     * Find all samples in which the Greengenes feature 4479944 is found: *4479944*
+    * Find all samples in which the sequence exists: *TACGAAGGGTGCAAGCATTACTCGGAATTACTGGGCGTAAAGCGTGCGTAGGTGGTTCGTTAAGTCTGATGTGAAAGCCCTGGGCTCAACCTGGGAACTG*

 * **Taxon**: